mikegsCoder/SoftUni-CSharp-Main-Program/README.md

 # SoftUni
-Solutions to problems from SoftUni courses
+Solutions for problems from SoftUni sowtfare engineering program